UNTIL THIS I MEAN THIS

 May 11 - June 23 2024

-exhibition press release & works list
+press release & works list

 Mea, Precious Angel: Provocations Toward a Moudlarity of the Abyss - companion text to Until This I Mean This